Preparing for art college

 The best way for a student to prepare for art college is to take as many art classes as possible.
 The more, the better!
-Obviously, students should take advantage of whatever classes are available to them at the high school.
-Availability of art classes can vary, and budget cuts have affected the arts in many schools.
+Obviously, they should take advantage of whatever classes are offered at the high school.
+Availability of art classes can vary, and budget cuts have affected the arts in many school.
+Other options include:

-• Many local art musesums and art associations offer non-credit instruction at all levels to diverse age groups.
+• Many local art museums and art associations offer non-credit instruction at all levels to diverse age groups.